Freekeh with Oven Roasted Vegetables

 Fresh chopped parsley, or Cilantro - for garnish

-In a large bowl, toss all the vegetables and chickpeas with about 3 Tablespoons olive oil, a large pinch of salt, and pepper.
+In a large bowl, toss all the vegetables and chickpeas with about 3 Tablespoons of olive oil, a large pinch of salt, and pepper.
 Arrange the lined baking sheets in a single layer.

 Roast the vegetables, rotating the pans halfway through roasting, until golden and tender, about 30-40 minutes.